xsh2022/Script_ENC/readme.md

 2. When using it for the first time, simply open it, and it will create a config.json file in the script's directory.
 3. Modify the options in the config.json file; their names are intuitive, so if you understand English, you will grasp them at a glance.
 If not, refer to Appendix 2.
 4. Run it again; if there are no exceptions, it indicates a successful run.
+5. Send an email to the specified email address with any content, the subject should be "get ngrok".
+Wait for a while, and you will receive an email with the subject "Command operated" containing the address and port of NGROK.

 # 附录（Appendix）